Carlton Club meeting: The meeting itself

 There was a large turnout of Members of Parliament to the meeting, which began at 11 AM on 19 October in the Carlton Club (then based at 94 Pall Mall rather than the current premises at 69 St James's Street).
 Many of those arriving at the meeting were still shocked by recently learning of the Newport result.
 On his way into the meeting J.C.C.
-Davidson correctly predicted to the lobby correspondent of The Yorkshire Post that the result would be “a slice off the top” (ie. that the existing front bench would have to give up their positions).
+Davidson correctly predicted to the lobby correspondent of The Yorkshire Post that the result would be “a slice off the top” (i.e. that the existing front bench would have to give up their positions).

 Although the meeting was private, a report was issued to the press by Conservative Central Office immediately after.

 According to this report, Chamberlain as chair began by complaining that the "storm of attack and criticism" over the Chanak Crisis had weakened Britain's influence and undermined its authority.
 Chamberlain referred to the imminent general election and the need to unify the party, saying that the Coalition could not continue as it was and a critical decision was needed.
 Explaining that the real fight was not between Conservative and Liberal but between those who stand for individual freedom and those who are for the socialisation of the state, he asserted that it was not a moment to break with old allies and that it would be impossible to get a majority against the Labour Party without cooperation with the Liberals.
 He then rejected the idea of "half-hearted cooperation" in which the Conservatives would split with the Liberals after the election if they were able to form a government on their own.
 Chamberlain concluded that it would be arbitrary and mad to split from the Liberals "in face of the danger which confronts us".

 It was noted that Chamberlain was rather coldly received, in contrast to Law and Baldwin.
 Davidson wrote that Chamberlain's speech was “quite a good speech from his point of view, but it was really idolatry [of Lloyd George]” and “a lecture”.